SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Methodology

-To effectively leverage three guidance modalitie extracted at the encoder for reconstruction, we propose a module named MGDD, as shown in Fig.\,\ref{fig:fig5}.
-Built upon a pre-trained diffusion model as the decoding backbone, MGDD capitalizes on its powerful prior knowledge and the essential guidance information to reconstruct the image from random noise through iterative denoising.
-To prevent interference between high-level semantic and low-level visual information in a single conditioning path, MGDD incorporates a dual-path conditioning mechanism that combines cross-attention with ControlNet additive residuals, thereby precisely injecting multimodal guidance into the generative process.
+To effectively leverage the three guidance streams for image reconstruction, we design DPCD, as shown in Fig.\,\ref{fig:fig5}.
+Built upon a pre-trained diffusion model, DPCD exploits the generative prior of the diffusion backbone while using the text caption, HCI, and RSRTs to reduce semantic ambiguity during iterative denoising.
+Since these guidance streams differ in representation form and conditioning role, directly fusing them into a single conditioning channel may cause modal interference and weaken their respective constraints.
+Therefore, DPCD adopts a dual-path conditioning mechanism that assigns them to injection pathways suited to their characteristics and roles.

-In the first guidance path, the text caption and SPWs are integrated via cross-modal fusion (Fig.\,\ref{fig:fig6}) and injected into the denoising U-Net via cross-attention.
-Specifically, inspired by Gal et al.\cite{gal2022image}, we first insert predefined placeholders at the end of the text caption.
-Subsequently, the entire sequence is tokenized and then converted into initial embeddings via a token embedding layer.
-The SPWs sequence then replaces the embeddings corresponding to the placeholder tokens, and position encoding is applied to form a fused embedding sequence.
-This sequence is fed into the diffusion model’s text encoder to produce a unified semantic conditioning embedding.
-At each denoising step, this embedding serves as Key and Value, interacting through cross-attention with the Query from the U-Net’s intermediate features.
-This mechanism enables accurate mapping of semantic information to specific spatial locations in the feature maps, thereby achieving precise guidance over the generation process.
+In the first path, the text caption and RSRTs are fused into a unified semantic condition and injected into the denoising U-Net through cross-attention.
+Specifically, inspired by Gal et al.\cite{gal2022image}, we insert predefined placeholder tokens into the text caption and then replace the corresponding token embeddings with the RSRT embeddings generated by RAST.
+The resulting fused embedding sequence is processed by the diffusion model's text encoder to form a unified semantic condition.
+During generation, this condition acts as the Key and Value matrices, interacting with the U-Net's intermediate feature maps as the Query through cross-attention layers.
+This mechanism enables semantic concepts to be mapped to specific spatial locations in the feature maps, thereby providing precise semantic guidance for the denoising process.